Leo Stanley: Second World War

 In December 1941, shortly following the Japanese attack on Pearl Harbor, Stanley was called into service as a lieutenant commander in the United States Navy Reserve.
 He was posted to the naval hospital on Mare Island, then the San Francisco Naval Officer Procurement, the Pearl Harbor naval hospital and finally the Treasure Island naval hospital.
 Meanwhile, U.S. Navy physicians performed medical experiments on San Quentin inmates, many of whom volunteered due to patriotic fervor.

 Later life and death

-After the war, he returned to his position at San Quentin, though he would find the newly-reorganized California Department of Corrections now uses therapy as the guiding model.
+After the war, he returned to his position at San Quentin, though he would find the newly-reorganized California Department of Corrections now used therapy as the guiding model.

 Stanley retired from San Quentin in 1951.
 He operated a private practice in San Rafael, California, for a short time, and later worked as a physician on cruise ships.
 In his final years, he stayed at his farm, the Crest Farm, in Marin County, California.
 He died at the age of 90, with no children.